mariaokounkova/BeyondGRAnalysis/README.md

 Note that this will also create a Bayeswave .ini file and Bayeswave condor submission script

+Note that you will need to source a version of pycbc in order to do this.
+On CIT I've been sourcing Katerina's version as

+source /home/katerina.chatziioannou/src/pycbc/bin/activate

 ----------------------------------------------

 (6) If you want to run Bayeswave, the ini file is in each